NoahDR17/event-hub-api/README.md

         } "
  - After making this change, image urls are what they were expected to be.
  - more tests can be carried out once more functionality has been implemented.

+ ### Tests During Deployment
+ when deploying to heroku, first deployment failed, saying no python version specified, after adding a runtime file, and specifying an advised python version i redeployed succusfully, but with warnings about using an unsecure python version.

+ fix 1: use a more up to date python version.

  ### Manual Tests

  ## Manual Test: Creating a New Tag During Event Creation ( ToDo )